-Module 1 - Full-stack project scaffolding
+Module 1 - Full-stack scaffolding with Vue CLI

-In the first module, we'll look at how to modify a Vue CLI 3 project scaffold to accomodate a full-stack app configuration.
+In the first module, we'll look at how to modify a Vue CLI project scaffold to accomodate a full-stack app configuration.

 We'll also be configuring our full-stack development tools, for example we'll be installing a package to help us seamlessly run our API server and the Webpack dev server simultaneously.

 Module 2 - Building an API with Node, Express & MongoDB